-Director, Glaucoma Clinic
+Director of the Glaucoma Clinic

 Dr. Robert Stamper, director of the Glaucoma Clinic, is an ophthalmologist who specializes in glaucoma and cataract surgery.
 His research interests include early methods in diagnosing glaucoma to prevent vision loss.
 Stamper's research efforts have involved evaluating new surgical procedures for glaucoma.